 In my family, some of us prefer medium well while others prefer well done.
 For us, cooking the prime rib until it reaches an internal temperature of 146 degrees F is perfect.
 The center is light pink and the outer portion is brown.

-This way, after resting then carving, I can place additional slices in the oven to cook a little longer for those who prefer not seeing any pink.
+This way, after resting and carving, I can place additional slices in the oven to cook a little longer for those who prefer not to see any pink.

 - Bring prime rib to room temperature before cooking by placing it on your counter top this can take up to 1 hour depending on the size.